davidsanchesgomez/IEC-60870-5-104/ReadMe.txt

 It is capable of analyze the packets transported by the SCADA network, through TCP/IP, allowing the reception of warnings facing possible anomalies detected on the network.

-It is necessary to install lbpcap library: apt-get install libpcap0.8-dev
+It is necessary to install Libpcap library: apt-get install libpcap0.8-dev

 For compiling just use: